bjorn/raccoin/docs/snapshot.md

 * Fixed 100% CPU usage or freezing while synchronizing wallets.
 * Fixed timestamps to use local timezone in UI and CSV export, rather than UTC and Europe/Berlin respectively.
 * Fixed handling of fee on transactions ignored by currency.
+* Fixed ETH deposits to Bittrex not getting merged as transfers.
 * Updated to Slint 1.3.2.